mikhailik1203/lru_cache/README.md

 CustLRUCacheSplit | 21 | 42 | 74 | 92 | 11342
 CustLRUCacheCHV | 22 | 37 | 48 | 57 | 11216

-Latency (nsec) of getting of 10,000,000 missed elements from the cache for 10000elements :
+Latency (nsec, including avg timer latency 18nsec) of getting of 10,000,000 missed elements from the cache for 10000elements :
 Container | min | 50% | 95% | 99% | max
 --- | --- | --- | --- |--- |---
 LRUCache | 22 | 60 | 132 | 162 | 15412